ericoporto/ags-manual-wiki/Globalfunctions_Room.md

 Returns 0 if they are not overlapping, or the overlapping amount if they are.
-This amount is an arbitrary scale, but 1 means they are just about touching, all the way up to higher numbers for more overlappingness.
+This amount is an arbitrary scale, but 1 means they are just about touching, with higher numbers representing an increasing degree of overlap.

 Calling this function with both the parameters as objects is the same as calling Object.IsCollidingWithObject.